iamd3vil/blobasaur/README.md

   - `GET key`: Retrieve a blob.
   - `SET key value`: Store or replace a blob.
   - `DEL key`: Delete a blob.
+  - `EXISTS key`: Check if a blob exists.
+  - `HGET namespace key`: Retrieve a blob from a namespace.
+  - `HSET namespace key value`: Store or replace a blob in a namespace.
+  - `HDEL namespace key`: Delete a blob from a namespace.
+  - `HEXISTS namespace key`: Check if a blob exists in a namespace.
 - **Asynchronous Operations:** Leverages Tokio and async Rust for non-blocking I/O, ensuring efficient handling of concurrent requests.
 - **Configurable:**
   - Number of shards.